 What’s the deal with guided reading?

-It’s characterised by students being grouped together by similar reading levels (contrary to popular belief, they don’t have to be exactly the same reading level), being guided through a teacher-selected text and engaging in rich discussions about that text.
+It’s characterised by students being grouped together by similar needs AND similar reading levels (contrary to popular belief, they don’t have to be exactly the same reading level), being guided through a teacher-selected text and engaging in rich discussions about that text.

 As with all small group reading instruction, the purpose of the guided reading lesson is NOT to teach the book, but to teach the reader.